-The Leaders in Miniature Fluidics Since 1948, The Lee Company has pioneered the design and development of miniature fluid control components for aerospace hydraulic and fuel systems, medical and scientific instrumentation, down-hole oil tools, machine tools, automotive, in...
+The Leaders in Miniature Fluidics For over 75 years, The Lee Company has pioneered the design and manufacture of miniature precision fluid control components for a wide range of industries such as aerospace, automotive, medical and scientific instrumentation, industrial and off-roa...

 The Leaders in Miniature Fluidics